What You Need to Know About the New OpenSSH Security Updates

 According to OpenSSH v8.2 release notes, “Certificates are at special risk to the aforementioned SHA1 collision vulnerability as an attacker has effectively unlimited time in which to craft a collision that yields them a valid certificate”.

-OpenSSH v8.2 Patch for RSA-SHA1 Users
+OpenSSH v8.2 patch for RSA-SHA1 users

 For users that are still relying on the RSA-SHA1 public key, it’s important that you know that the OpenSSH team still hasn’t removed the RSA-SHA1 public key by default.
 They stated it will happen in a near-future release.
 In addition, they will enable “UpdateHostKeys” by default, so that the hosts will automatically migrate to better algorithms.